nightscout/cgm-remote-monitor/CONTRIBUTING.md

 * Join the [Gitter chat][gitter-url]
 * Get a local dev environment setup if you haven't already.
-* Try breaking up big features/improvements into small parts.
+* Break up big features/improvements into small parts.
 It's much easier to accept small PR's.
+* Starting with Nightscout 0.12 we will use conventionalcommits.org and [squash commits][https://github.com/conventional-changelog/standard-version#should-i-always-squash-commits-when-merging-prs], thus use *one PR equals, at most, one feature or fix*.
 * Create tests for your new code as well as the old code.
 We are aiming for a full test coverage.
 * If you're going to be working in old code that needs lots of reformatting, consider doing it as a separate PR.
 * If you can find others to help test your PR, it will help get them merged in sooner.